-Abstract-This paper presents different energy capture methods with application to the piezoelectric sensors.
-The piezoelectric material elements of sensors convert mechanical energy into electrical charges due to the direct piezoelectric effect.
-Collecting energy from the environment is a major area of interest to the development of unconventional renewable energy sources.
-Electrical energy is created in a way similar to the classic one.
-Potential energy sources from the environment could be successfully used.
+Abstract-This paper presents different energy capture methods with application to the piezoelectric sensors, such as in small power electrical sources in applications.
+Piezoelectric material elements of sensors convert mechanical energy into electrical charges, due to the direct piezoelectric effect.
+Collecting energy from the environment is a major area of interest to the development of unconventional renewable energy sources and creates electrical energy, comparatively with the classic one.
+Potential energies sources from the environment could be successfully used.
+The photostrictive devices incorporate intelligent materials, illumination sensing and self-production of drive or control voltage.

-Keywords-piezoelectric sensor; supercapacitors; renewable energy; low-power.
+Keywords-piezoelectric sensor; supercapacitors; renewable energy; low-power, Perovskite Lead Lanthanum Zirconate Titanate, (PLZT).